BIDData/BIDMat/README.md

 of magnitude) over CPU performance in many areas that are relevant to data mining: matrix algebra, transcendental functions, random number generation.
 These advantages in low-level operations carry over to network and graph algorithms and even natural language parsing.

-Our own work suggests that the list is going to continue to grow, and that GPU acceleration will fairly soon be a requirement for competitive performance in most algorithms.
+<a href="https://github.com/BIDData/BIDMat/wiki">Documentation is here</a>
+on the github wiki page.